-Now all you need to do is put painters tape around the edge of the baseboard and door and window trim before you take your brush and start painting.
+Now all you need to do is put painters tape (not duct tape) around the edge of the baseboard and door and window trim before you take your brush and start painting.
 Start by cutting in the edges with a 2 brush and then roll the field.
 It might take you a weekend max to paint each room.
 Be sure to use drop cloths.

 If youre not familiar with caulk you can look at your sink or bathtub and youll notice the rubbery seal around the outside.

 This is caulk and it keeps the water from seeping down the back of your fittings and causing mold.
 You start buy getting rid of the old stuff completely, which can be done by softening it using a spray or heat gun (a hair dryer will work) and then taking it out using a putty knife.